zuhengxu/STAT545_participation/README.md

 but it looks wierd since we cannot see the output of `.rmd` on github
 * [a `.r` script about basic r syntex and command](https://github.com/zuhengxu/STAT545_participation/blob/master/cm_003/cm003-in%20class%20exercise-R.r)
 * [official R Markdown guide](https://bookdown.org/yihui/rmarkdown/)
+ how to commit from local computer how to commit from local computer a line add to it from local how to edit it from local